starodekar/mini-basket-online-shop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.

+## Configuration

+This project uses firebase as backend.
+Create a bew project in firebase and provide the firebase configurations in src/environments/environment.ts and src/environments/environment.prod.ts files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.